Xotl/Smash-League/ranking-info/README.md

 11. `Niightz` - 3 points

 ## In progress this week
 This section shows the progress of the week.
-Every saturday the below categories will be reseted and the Ranking will get updated.
+Every sunday the below categories will be reseted and the Ranking will get updated.

 The last update for all of the below categories occurred **Wed, 13 Feb 2019 05:38:32 GMT**.